In brief:Â

 The information contained in a corporation’s Articles of Incorporation may vary, depending on which state the corporation is registered in.
 However, the document typically contains most—if not all—of the following information:

-If you’re a company wanting to look for another business’s Articles of Incorporation in order to validate its authenticity, you have three basic options.
+If you’re a company wanting to find another business’s Articles of Incorporation in order to validate its authenticity, you have three basic options.

 One is to ask a Secretary of State office for an Articles of Incorporation copy.
 This can be done in person, but it’s much easier to run a search online.
 But there’s no official federal-level SoS search tool, so you have to know which state the corporation is registered in (which may not be the same state in which it primarily operates).
 If you don’t, you’ll likely have to search multiple SoS portals one by one.
 And each one works a bit differently, sometimes requiring account registration and/or fee payment for conducting searches.